Chii1-chips/Chii1-chips/README.md

 # Cosmo - You were one of the first few friends that, even if unknowingly had stopped me from attempting.
 I love the ocs we've made.
 Fez, Lpurple...
 I appericate everything you do.
 Your jokes.
 Your laughter.
 Our voicecalls.
 I will forever love our friendship until the ends of this earth.

 # Ayumi - I'm so gald you're there for me even when i don't share my struggles.
 I love your personaility, and art.
-Not, to add, I'm going to eat all of your art. yea.
-I also like times we hangout on Pony Town.
+Not to add, I'm going to eat all of your art. yea.
+I also like times we hangout on Pony Town, and the silly moments we share.
 That was always the neatest parts of our friendship between us.

 # Cyn - You were one of the first few friends to make me feel really appericated.
 I can't help but express my endearment to you.
 I rememeber the times we roleplayed, the chatter, the times in Pony Town, when i first experienced what friendship was truly like.